Mohammad Abbas Ansari: Entry in politics

-On 27 March 1962 Abbas founded the political party "Jammu & Kashmir Ittihadul Muslimeen"(JKIM) (Unity of Muslims) with the main object of keeping the various sects of Muslims united.
+On 27 March 1962 Abbas founded the political party "Jammu & Kashmir Ittihadul Muslimeen" (JKIM) with the main object of keeping the various sects of Muslims united.
 JKIM also works for the political, social and economic welfare of Muslims and demands a UN-supervised plebiscite in Kashmir in accordance with the UN resolutions of 1948 and 1949.

-Abbas appeared on the political scene of Kashmir in December 1963 amidst the Holy Relic Movement when people clandestinely lifted the Holy Relic of Prophet Mohammad from Hazratbal Shrine of Srinagar.
+Abbas appeared on the political scene of Kashmir in December 1963 amidst the Holy Relic Movement when people clandestinely lifted a relic of Muhammad from Hazratbal Shrine of Srinagar.
 The "Holy Relic Action Committee" was formed as a response to that incident and Abbas was named coordinator after the removal of Mirwaiz Farooq.
-The group dissolved after the return of the Relic.
+The group dissolved after the return of the relic.

 Along with political leaders including Mohammad Farooq and Sofi Mohammad Akbar, he formed a political party named "Peoples Action Committee" in March 1964 to seek the right of self-determination for the people of Kashmir.
 Abbas opposed holding the state political convention in 1967 and 1968 and staged a walk out from the convention in protest against the policies of Sheikh Mohammad Abdullah.
 He was arrested several times during the Indo-Pakistani War of 1965 War under the National Security Act.